Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 WiFi

-Car rental desks
+Car rental desk

 24/7 metered taxi service is available outside the Kefalonia Airport Terminal building.
-The journey from the Airport to Argostoli is about 15 minutes and the fare is normally 15-20€.
-You may be charged extra, if you carry many pieces of luggage.
+The journey from the Airport to Argostoli is about 15 minutes and the fare is around 20-25€ for journeys to the centre of the island would be around 50-60euros and to Fiskardo (north) around 90-100euros.
+You may be charged extra if you carry many pieces of luggage.
+Contact us to book a taxi or a van if you are more than 4 travellers in advance so you don’t have to wait and you know the cost in advance.

 Address: